 Are you an experienced meal prepper and planner with a spreadsheet and electronic list always on the go?
-Or more of a ‘last minute supermarket run’ kind?
+Or are you more of a ‘last minute supermarket run’ kind?
 Maybe like most of us you’re somewhere in between.

 1. Brainstorm: come up with a list of low FODMAP meals you’ll enjoy